VGzsysadm/OfertoApp/docs/index.rst

 Installation
 ------------
-* Donwload the project from `Source Forge <https://sourceforge.net/projects/ofertoapp/files/>`_. or clone the project from github.
+* Download the project from `Source Forge <https://sourceforge.net/projects/ofertoapp/files/>`_. or clone the project from github.

 * Modify the line DATABASE_URL & APP_ENV and Google information with your data at the .env file.
 .. code:: bash